aburra16/HealthCredNet/README.md

    - Direct nsec key input (all roles)
 3. **Authority Restriction**:
    - Only the NosFabricaTest account can authenticate as an authority
-   - Requires valid nsec key: `nsec18r04f8s6u6z6uestrtyn2xh6jjlrgpgapa6mg75fth97sh2hn2dqccjlum`
+   - Requires the NosFabricaTest nsec key (private - never share publicly)
    - Requires hardcoded token: `nosfabrica-test-9876543210`
 4. **Session Management**: Authentication state stored in localStorage